Grampian Pride takes to the streets of Aberdeen next month for the first time in three years

 “Whilst it is important to grow it’s even more important to have a familiar setting and we believe Grampian Pride 2022 will create that.”

-Tickets for Grampian Pride are free and can be acquired by clicking here.
+Tickets for Grampian Pride are free and can be secured by clicking here.